amejiarosario/amejiarosario.github.io/source/_posts/2014-10-01-creating-a-restful-api-tutorial-with-nodejs-and-mongodb.markdown

 Welcome to this RESTful API using Node.js (Express.js) and MongoDB (mongoose) tutorial.
 You can follow alone to make a stand alone API endpoint, or you could also check out our <a href="/blog/2014/09/28/angularjs-tutorial-for-beginners-with-nodejs-expressjs-and-mongodb" target="_blank">AngularJS</a> or <a href="/blog/2012/09/11/backbone-dot-js-for-absolute-beginners-getting-started" target="_blank">BackboneJS</a> tutorials to build a javascript-client that connects with the endpoint we are going to built.

+- Restful APIs
+- Installing MongoDB, NodeJS, ExpressJS

 <!--More-->

 # What is a RESTful API?

 REST stands for Representational State Transfer.
 It is an architecture that allows `client-server` communication through a uniform interface.
-They are also `stateless`, `cachable` and has property called `idempotence`, which means that the side effect of multiple identical requests have the same effect as the same single request.
+They are also `stateless`, `cachable` and has property called `idempotence`.
+It means that the side effect of identical requests have the same effect as the same single request.

 HTTP RESTful API's are compose of: